 They say: “Well, this morning I did a parachute jump.
 Then on my way to lunch a man wearing a balaclava pointed a gun at me.
 And just now, on my way to meet you, a tarantula dropped out of a tree and landed on my head.”

-After you gasp, give them a hug and check (very discreetly) that they don’t still have a tarantula on their head you reflect on what they’ve just told you.
+After you gasp, give them a hug and check, very discreetly, that they no longer have a tarantula on their head, you reflect on what they’ve just told you.

 They have experienced events that would each trigger a freeze-flight-fight response in the brain.
 While none of these are particularly physical events, but they are all exhilarating, terrifying and extremely mentally taxing.